 Concessions (or discounts) are available but there are limits on the number of these tickets so get them early.
 Full details from ticket page.

-It is essential that when picking up tickets at the festival shop or onsite box office that you bring the booking reference number with you.
+It is essential that when collecting tickets that you bring the booking reference number with you.
 This is supplied with your order.
 If asking a friend or relative to pick up tickets then you will need to supply them with written authorisation.